 Össur’s business model in brief

 Össur manufactures a wide range of prosthetics and bracing & supports solutions with high standards of quality and excellence.
 These high-end products are developed with the objective to improve the mobility of end-users.
-The products are delivered to the end-users through customers (healthcare providers) who specialize in assisting individuals who suffer from movement impairment. Össur’s products are in more than 95% of the cases reimbursed by public or private insurance (payers). Össur makes a significant investment every year in R&D to further advance products and technologies for the benefit of all stakeholders.
+The products are delivered to the end-users through customers (healthcare providers) who specialize in assisting individuals who suffer from movement impairment. Össur’s products are in the vast majority of cases reimbursed by public or private insurance (payers). Össur makes a significant investment every year in R&D to further advance products and technologies for the benefit of all stakeholders.

 End-users include lower and upper extremity amputees who have lost a limb due to, for example, vascular diseases including diabetes, trauma, and cancer. Össur also helps individuals who require support as they may have, for example, developed osteoarthritis in knee or hip ligaments, incurred temporary immobilization, or require enhanced healing after surgery.